 To make it as a model in New York, passion and perseverance are of the utmost importance.
 “You have to have thick skin.
 You're going to be turned down more than you're going to be hired for the job, and that's just a part of the world,” says Sharlene Rädlein, a commercial model who’s done campaigns for Athleta, Lord + Taylor, and “Project Runway All Stars.”
 “You're going to be competing against 20 girls that look just like you, but you can't focus on that because that will overwhelm you at times.”

-If you’re wondering how to start modeling in NYC, the first thing you need is a portfolio (also known as a “book”).
+Attending an open call or a scouting event is a great way to start modeling in NYC, but you'll likely need a portfolio (also known as a “book”) to start landing gigs.
 Potential clients and agents want to see what you can do, so having a collection of previous work or of professionally shot images is key to success.
 When they’re not done for clients, photoshoots (or “test shots”) can be great training for an early-career model.
 “That really made me more comfortable in front of the camera,” Obradovic says.
 “If you don't like the photos, they're not going to go in your book, but at least it's practice.”

 An agent can suggest top photographers to work with, though those pictures will probably be pricey.
 Both Obradovic and Rädlein suggest working with friends who are photographers, or finding photographers on Instagram and working in trade.
 “Get in front of them and start posing, or come up with your own photoshoots,” Rädlein says.
 “I did that my entire life—I literally would just put on different outfits, grab a camera, and take million photos of myself at home.”

 If you’re submitting your book to a potential agent, read the agency’s submission guidelines carefully.
 And, although it may seem obvious, don’t send images with Instagram filters.